 Her play, The Drover’s Wife, opened at Sydney’s Belvoir Street Theatre in September 2016.
 It won a swag of awards in 2016 and 2017.

-Purcell has also written and directed (and starred in) the film The Drover’s Wife: The Legend of Molly Johnson.
-A Bunya Productions/Oombarra Productions collaboration, the film is scheduled for release in 2020.
+Purcell has also written, directed and starred in the film The Drover’s Wife: The Legend of Molly Johnson.
+A Bunya Productions/Oombarra Productions collaboration, the film was released in late 2021.

 In a 2018 interview for Screen Australia, Purcell said that her love of storytelling ‘came from her mother reading her “The Drover’s Wife” often when she was a little girl.
 “It was my favourite and she’d read and recite it to me day after day.”’
 It was when Purcell was working on the 2006 film Jindabyne, that she knew ‘the dramatic sweep of the country around the Monaro and the Snowy Mountains was the right place to tell her version of The Drover’s Wife’.

 Links and Sources

 - The novel: The Drover’s Wife: The Legend of Molly Johnson by Leah Purcell.
 Published by Penguin Australia in 2019.
 (An extract is available via the Penguin website.)